 The key to the NOMS SLP Registry is the use of ASHA's Functional Communication Measures (FCMs).
 FCMs are a series of disorder-specific rating scales designed to describe the change in an individual's functional communication and/or swallowing ability over time.
 Based on an individual's treatment plan/Individualized Education Program (IEP), the clinician chooses FCMs and answers related questions at admission to—and again at—discharge from speech-language pathology services.
 The difference in the calculated FCM scores depicts the amount of change in communication and/or swallowing abilities after speech and language intervention.
 All data are submitted to ASHA’s national registry.
 In addition to scoring the FCMs, the clinician also provides basic information on patient demographics and intervention characteristics (e.g., speech-language pathology diagnosis, frequency/intensity of treatment).

 In exchange for submitting data to us, you and your organization have access to your data benchmarked against our national data.
 You can run customized analyses of your data, as well as national data, using our web-based reporting tool.

 Information for Current Participants

-The national reports offer an in-depth look and analysis, while the fact sheets provide a snapshot of the data collected in each NOMS component (Adults in Health Care and Pre-Kindergarten).
+The national reports offer an in-depth look and analysis of the data collected by population.